verytwisty/GutenbergTalk/Talk 2/Gutenberg Blocks 2.md

 [.footer: **Edit** `https://github.com/verytwisty/vt_gutenberg_testimonials/blob/master/blocks/4-extended-block/index.js` ]

 ^
-- Add in the InspectorControls componant in the edit object
+- Add in the InspectorControls component in the edit object
 - You can add in different sections to the control panel to break up the options
 - A Panel body can have a title added to it
 - Panel Row will add a section within the panel body